Last Updated on October 3, 2023 by Editorial Team

 Teaching math to first graders can become more challenging if they suffer from math anxiety.
 Manipulatives help ease the learning process and allow us to acquaint kids with math concepts the gamified way.
 Some of the supportive qualities of manipulatives are:

 - Math manipulatives allow giving practice of concepts in various ways.
 So, the kids become more receptive to the solution methods and try to apply different strategies.

-- These manipulatives allow teachers to give a visual presentation of the number relationships, basic math operations, the concept of time and money, and shapes and patterns.
+- These manipulatives allow teachers to give a visual presentation of the number relationships when teaching basic math operations, the concept of time and money (when conducting a counting money lesson plan) , and shapes and patterns.